Noun

 Kanji that make up this word

-Kumi's KMT system will track your mastery across kanji, vocabulary, grammar, and reading.
-Create an account to join the waitlist for 220,000+ concepts.
+Kumi's KMT system tracks your mastery across kanji, vocabulary, grammar, and reading.
+Create a free account to use it on 220,000+ concepts.